Cox: Snap IPO marks moment investors donned sweats

 But the price investors are paying to participate in this rainbow hunch is too high – and not just numerically.
 Look at the numbers.
 As my colleague Richard Beales points out, Snap's new investors start by showering the Venice, California-based firm's staff with unwarranted riches.
 The company pledged 240 million shares to staff, including an indefensible one-time bonus of 37 million of them to entice Spiegel from his apparent reluctance to engage in this wealth-affirming liquidity event.
 That's some $4 billion of dilution from the get-go.

 As for the price they paid, Seattle venture capitalist Erik Benson estimates Snap went for a near-50 percent premium to Facebook, which at the time was making $1 billion a year – compared to Snap's $515 million net loss in 2016.
 "If SNAP does have a successful IPO, I’m moving all of my investments to cash as it will be the leading indicator of market peak,” said the Voyager Capital partner.
 Benson's broker will be a busy man today.
-Snap was expected to surge by more than a third to around $24 when trading opens.
+Snap surged by more than a third to $24 when trading opened.

 If numbers are confusing, there are other reasons for investors to truly dislike Snap.
 The most important is the precedent it sets by offering stock that confers zero voting power.
 That is why calling them "shares" is an insult to, well, sharing.
 For now, they really should be considered rights to participate in Snap's losses.
 The total control this IPO structure has conferred to Spiegel and his co-founder Bobby Murphy is totally without precedent on Wall Street.